 Elsje Boon, leader of a University of Leiden student-run escape line, when interviewed about her group after the war, said it was not so much an “organization” as a “list of contacts.”
 By contrast, the Smit-van der Heijden Line probably came closer to being an organization in the conventional sense because it could rely on the services of a significant number of armed, trained police stationed in permanent locations.
-But even so, Karst Smit and Eugene van der Heijden depended on their contacts with other groups to receive airmen and other fugitives from the Nazis.
+But even so, Karst Smit and Eugene van der Heijden depended on their contacts with other groups to receive and forward airmen and other fugitives from the Nazis.
 The following is a tentative list of some of those groups.
 I will be adding more as time permits.

 Armée Secrète (Secret Army) – Karst delivered intelligence to Albert De Coninck of the A.S., or Secret Army.
 According to researcher Philippe Connart, the A.S. was the largest Belgian Resistance organization, formerly known as the Légion Belge, and was based on regular Army servicemen.
 It had the closest relationship to London of any Belgian Resistance group.